erieriF/FS2Scripts/README.md

 Some scripts may be outdated, broken or patched.
 Depends on what exploit you are using.

-The creator of this tool is not liable for any misuse or bans resulting from its use.
+The creator of these scripts is not liable for any misuse or bans resulting from its use.

 ## AdvantageGiver